There are many reasons why you might need, or want, to self-learn Japanese. It might not be possible for you to study in Japan at the moment.

 Set learning goals

 One of the hardest things with self-study is keeping motivated and disciplined.
-One way of dealing with this is to set some self-study goals for when you are self-learning Japanese.
-Make sure your goals are realistic, measurable and attainable.
+One way of dealing with this is to set some self-study goals for when you self-learn Japanese.
+Make sure your goals are realistic, measurable, and attainable.

 Will you be able to go from total beginner to JLPT N3 in 3 months?
 No. But if you spend an hour or so each day learning and reviewing each hiragana character or a set of Kanji, you will be able to commit them to memory in a couple of weeks.